Plus 9 activities also at half-price: bodyboard the Olifants, hike, see rock paintings ...

 Operating hours: Daylight hours

-Tucked away in Grabouw’s Hottentot’s Holland Mountains lies every adrenaline junky’s wet dream: Suicide Gorge.
-The hike takes you high up into the mountains, and then down again in what is really just a slippy-slide for adults, since you’ll be sliding down natural waterslides for most of the walk.
-There are even jumps up to 14 meters high.
-Ask management what to do in case of emergency when you get there, as they have special procedures.
+Tucked away in Grabouw’s Hottentot’s Holland Mountains, in the eponymous reserve, lies every adrenaline junky’s wet dream: Suicide Gorge.
+The hike takes you high up into the mountains, and then down again in what is really a huge slip n-slide for adults –you’ll be sliding down natural water slides for most of the walk.
+There are even jumps of 14 metres, so this hike is not for the faint of hearted.
+Ask Hottentots Holland Nature Reserve’s management what to do in case of emergency when you get there, as they have special procedures.

 What should you bring?
-The hike is for experts, so bring proper hiking shoes and a jacket (you’re gonna get wet).
-Some experts advise hikers/swimmers pack a wetsuit.
+This hike is advanced and for the adventurous, so bring proper hiking shoes and a jacket.
+Some experts advise hikers/swimmers to pack a wetsuit.
 A booking confirmation – you’ll need it given they only allow 30 people inside the reserve per day.
-Take lots of snacks to keep energy levels up.
+Take lots of snacks to keep your energy levels up.

 Fauna and flora: Up to 1300 species of fynbos grow inside the reserve, says Hottentots Holland Nature reserve park management, and you might glimpse a grey rhebok, klipspringer, duiker or grysbok.
-There’s also 110 bird species, including several types of raptors.
+There are also 110 bird species, including several types of raptors.

 Cost: R30 for kids; R50 for adults.